-The probe, designed to accomplish atmospheric entry into Venus, successfully reached Earth orbit but failed to leave for Venus when the Blok L upper stage malfunctioned.
-The upper stage evidently lost stable attitude due to a failure in the circuit of the power supply circuit that powered the valves for the attitude control system; hence, the stage remained uncontrollable and not ready to initiate a burn to leave Earth orbit.
+The spacecraft successfully reached Earth orbit, but failed to leave for Venus when the Blok L upper stage malfunctioned.
+The upper stage lost stable attitude due to a failure in the circuit of the power supply circuit that powered the valves for the attitude control system; hence, the stage remained uncontrollable and not ready to initiate a burn to leave Earth orbit.

 The problem was traced to a design error rather than one related to quality control.
 The spacecraft burned up in Earth’s atmosphere the following day.
-Had this mission been successful, it would probably have been given a Zond designation.
+If successful, this mission would probably have been given a Venera designation.